 Find dementia, Alzheimer's & memory care facilities in Connecticut

-Search 105 dementia & Alzheimer's care options, including secured units in assisted living, as well as dedicated memory care communities
+Search 105 dementia, Alzheimer's and assisted living care options, including secured units in assisted living, as well as dedicated memory care communities

 As the years go by, the number of senior citizens in Connecticut grows.
 This increase is partly natural aging while the rise is also due to affordable healthcare rates in the state.
 Families are also moving to the state thanks to the diverse selection of quality memory care homes and senior living facilities.
 The majority of elderly adults and senior citizens prefer to maintain an independent life for as long as possible.
 Unfortunately, if your loved one suffers from Alzheimer’s disease, dementia, or any other type of memory impairment, it will prevent long-term independence from remaining a reality.
 Long term care communities are built to cater to those with memory impairments with a wide range of treatments and services.